puppetlabs/facter/README.md

     apt-get install build-essential libboost-all-dev libssl-dev libyaml-cpp-dev libblkid-dev libcurl4-openssl-dev wget tar cmake

+### Setup on FreeBSD 10

+The following will install most required tools and libraries:

+    pkg install git ruby21 cmake boost-all yaml-cpp gcc49

 ### Setup on Windows

 [MinGW-w64](http://mingw-w64.sourceforge.net/) is used for full C++11 support, and [Chocolatey](https://chocolatey.org) can be used to install.
 You should have at least 2GB of memory for compilation.